 To avoid this, have each employee sign and date a copy of the expense policy and document this in their personnel files (electronic or paper is fine).
 The expense policy should also be added to your company’s employee handbook for full visibility.

-Having employees use personal credit cards to make purchases and then request for reimbursement has advantages.
-Companies can better control how business resources are used since you won’t be providing upfront funding.
+Having employees use personal credit cards to make purchases and then request reimbursement has advantages.
+You can better control how business resources are used since you won’t be providing upfront funding.
 It also eliminates the risk of misuse of company credit cards.

-When deciding which option is best for your company, consider how much control and oversight you want for employee spending.
+When deciding which option is best for your company, consider how employee credit cards work and how much control and oversight you want for employee spending.
 Company credit cards provide more visibility than personal cards and less administrative burden.

 It also depends on the types of expenses you intend to reimburse.
-If most expenses are office supplies, a company card might be the best choice.
+If the purchase transactions are for office supplies, a company card might be the best choice.
 However, if most expenses are related to work-from-home supplies, personal vehicle or cell phone usage, or similar items, it might be best to have employees front these costs and request reimbursement using the expense report form.

 Expense Reimbursement Alternative: Work-from-home Stipend